SUYASH12-06/DATAANALYTICS_PROJECT/README.md

-Movie Dataset Analysis & Visualization:
+Movie Dataset Analysis & Visualization
+Description

-Performed exploratory data analysis and visualization on a movie dataset to extract actionable insights on ratings, revenue, and genre trends.
+Performed data analysis and visualizations on a movie dataset to explore ratings, revenue, and genre trends.
-Tools & Technologies: Python, Pandas, Matplotlib, Seaborn Created interactive visualizations to showcase top-rated movies, highest-grossing films, longest runtimes, and yearly trends.
-Implemented rating categorization and a genre-counting system to determine the number of movies in any specified genre (e.g., 87 Horror movies), providing deeper understanding of genre popularity.
+Created visualizations to highlight top-rated movies, highest-grossing films, longest runtimes, and yearly trends.
+Implemented rating categories and a genre-counting system to identify the number of movies in specific genres (for example, 87 Horror movies), helping to understand genre popularity.

+Technologies Used

+- Python

+- Pandas

+- NumPy

+- Matplotlib

+- Seaborn